List of Star Wars television series

 The Star Wars franchise has spawned multiple films and television series.
 Two animated series were released in the mid-1980s.
 Further animated series began to be released in the 2000s, the first two of which focused on the prequel trilogy-era Clone Wars.
-After Disney's acquisition of Lucasfilm, only The Clone Wars was kept in the canon of continuity of the episodic Star Wars films.
-Two additional half-hour animated series were created: Rebels, which ties into the original trilogy, and Resistance, which ties into the sequel trilogy.
-An additional spin-off series from The Clone Wars, titled The Bad Batch, debuted on Disney+ in 2021.
-Two animated anthology series have been produced: Visions in 2021 and Star Wars Tales, with Tales of the Jedi in 2022, Tales of the Empire in 2024, and Tales of the Underworld in 2025.
-The first young audience animated series, Young Jedi Adventures, set during the High Republic era, premiered in May 2023.
+After Disney's 2012 acquisition of Lucasfilm, only The Clone Wars was kept in the canon of continuity of the episodic Star Wars films.
+Further half-hour animated series include Rebels, which ties into the original trilogy, and Resistance, which ties into the sequel trilogy.
+In the 2020s, two spin-off series from The Clone Wars debuted on Disney+, The Bad Batch and Maul – Shadow Lord.
+Two animated anthology series have been produced: Visions (2021) and Star Wars Tales, comprising Tales of the Jedi (2022), Tales of the Empire (2024), and Tales of the Underworld (2025).
+A children's animated series, Young Jedi Adventures, set during the High Republic era, premiered in May 2023.

-The first live-action series in the franchise, The Mandalorian, premiered on Disney+ in November 2019 and spawned two spin-offs set in the same timeframe, The Book of Boba Fett and Ahsoka, as well as another set around the same era, Skeleton Crew.
-Additional live-action series include Obi-Wan Kenobi, Andor, and The Acolyte.
+The first live-action series in the franchise, The Mandalorian, premiered on Disney+ in November 2019 and spawned two contemporaneous spin-offs, The Book of Boba Fett and Ahsoka (in addition to a 2026 film); Skeleton Crew takes place in the same era.
+Additional live-action series include Obi-Wan Kenobi and Andor, both set several years before the original trilogy, and The Acolyte, set during the High Republic era.